jsquyres/gitdub-php/README.md

 ```
 1. Make a subdirectory for `gitdub.php` to store its state
    * This subdirectory must be in the same directory as `gitdub.php`.
-   * The default name for this subdirectory -- as specified in `config.php` -- is `.gitdub-php`.
+   * The default name for this subdirectory -- as specified in `gitdub-config.inc` -- is `.gitdub-php`.
 For example:
 ```
 $ ls -la
 total 36
 drwxrwsr-x 3 jeff     web       4096 Aug 20 18:18 ./
 drwxr-sr-x 3 jeff     web       4096 Aug  9 10:29 ../
--rw-r--r-- 1 jeff     web       3587 Aug 20 18:16 config.php
+-rw-r--r-- 1 jeff     web       3587 Aug 20 18:16 gitdub-config.inc
 drwxrwsr-x 3 jeff     web       4096 Aug 20 18:07 .gitdub-php/
 -rw-r--r-- 1 jeff     web      12051 Aug 20 18:16 gitdub.php
 -rw-r--r-- 1 jeff     web        119 Aug 20 18:18 .htaccess